Königinstraße: Description

 At Königinstraße 5, is the American Consulate General.
 Due to the security precautions, entry into the Königinstraße from the Von-der-Tann-Straße is no longer possible for vehicles.

 On the estate of today's house number 28, was the Zoologischer Garten Benedikt (private zoological garden) from 1862, then still known as Wiesenstraße.
-In the former Wiesenstraße 6 (now also Königinstraße) was the homeopathic hospital of Joseph Buchner, homeopathic family doctor at the court of King Maximilian II of Bavaria and honorary professor at the Ludwig Maximilian University of Munich, for the purpose of "free treatment of poor servants, family members and workers".
+In the former Wiesenstraße 6 (now also Königinstraße) was the homeopathic hospital of Joseph Buchner, homeopathic family doctor at the court of King Maximilian II of Bavaria and honorary professor at LMU Munich, for the purpose of "free treatment of poor servants, family members and workers".

 Further north, is the ancestral site of the veterinary faculty (still listed with the address Veterinärstraße 13).
 Already in Schwabing, with the house number 34, lies the Universitäts Reitschule München (university riding school Munich).
 The headquarters of BayBG Bayerische Beteiligungsgesellschaft is located in Königinstraße 23 in a richly structured historically listed Neo-Baroque building.